Measurement theory for language models

 Testing formal theories of word learning, inductive bias, and referential pragmatics against pre-registered boundary conditions.

 Do Structural Priors Help Neural Language Models Learn Grammar?
-Evidence from Child-Scale Data Preprint
+Evidence from Child-Scale Data Accepted

 Pre-registered evaluation of a neurosymbolic architecture.
 Structural priors produce phenomenon-specific effects rather than uniform improvements.